pgonzaleznetwork/HappySoup.io/README.md

 * Lookup filters are returned with cryptic names depending on whether they belong to a custom object or a standard one.

 As said above, Salesforce Happy Soup has **fixed all** this issues so that you can focus on learning about your dependencies rather than fighting the API! :facepunch:

+## Best Practices for Deployment Boundaries

+When using the Deployment Boundary feature, you should try to identify the top-most, entry point of your application or business process.
+Some examples:

+**LWC Components**

+A LWC that allows Sales reps to better manage their pipeline.
+This controller is likely the entry point, it is where all the other metadata are eventually called or referenced.

+For example, the apex controller will be directly called here, and said controller with then reference other metadata.
+If you had started looking at the dependecy tree from the apex class, you would've missed certain metadata items that are only referenced by the LWC itself (i.e custom labels, etc).

+**Apex Triggers**

+Apex triggers are also a good example of an application entry point.
+For example if you want to create an unlocked package with all your opportunity functionality, creating a Deployment Boundary from the opportunity triggers would give you a good overview (though not everything) of what functionality is used by the opportunity object.